 This may be a hard time for you financially.
 If you need help paying for needs other than health care, there are community resources and programs that can help.
 For more information on programs that may save you money, visit myadvocatehelps.com.
 Examples include:

 - Food stamps through the Supplemental Nutrition Assistance Program (SNAP)

 - Transportation assistance

-For help or questions about the Medical Financial Assistance application process or other questions, please call 1-866-899-6018 (TTY: 1-800-659-2656), or speak to a financial counselor or patient registration associate, in the patient registration department at your local Kaiser Permanente medical office.
+For help or questions about the Medical Financial Assistance application process or other questions, please call 1-404-949-5112, or speak to a Business Office Supervisor within the Patient Business Office.